-trusted to the congress of the United States, who mark its boundaries, nominate its public officers, and defray the expenses of its government, until its population amounts to sixty thousand souls; when it is entitled to summon a convention, establish its own constitution, enter upon the administration and expences of its own government, and take its place in the confederacy as an independent republic.\
+Ohio was the first state formed from the commencement upon American principles.
+It was planted by the hand of congress, in the vast region ceded by Virginia to the north-west of the river Ohio.
+In the formation of a new state out of the national waste lands, its government is entrusted to the congress of the United States, who mark its boundaries, nominate its public officers and defray the expenses of its government, until its population amounts to sixty thousand souls; when it is entitled to summon a convention, establish its own constitution, enter upon the administration and expenses of its own government, and take its place in the confederacy as an independent republic.

 In 1787, the congress passed an act, establishing a temporary government for the infant population settled on the lands of Ohio; and the government then established has served as the model of that of all the territories that have since been formed in the vacant wilderness.
 The act then passed contained a clause which operated upon the whole national territory to the north-west of the Ohio.
 By this, "slavery and involuntary servitude" was positively excluded from this region, by a law of the general government.
-Ohio, Indiana, Illinois, and Michigan, have already sprung up in the bosom of this desert ; the three first independent states, and the latter about to pass from her days of tutelage to assume the same character.
+Ohio, Indiana, Illinois, and Michigan, have already sprung up in the bosom of this desert; the three first independent states, and the latter about to pass from her days of tutelage to assume the same character.